gnustep/libs-quartzcore/README.markdown

     [layer setNeedsDisplay];

+(This would not be necessary if image was set as the layer contents.)

 That's about it!
 We still need to do a few things before leaving `-prepareOpenGL`, however, such as clearing out the render area.
 We want to do this because this might be the last time we'll do it.
 We don't need to